 Letter from the President

-In 2013-2014, your students have continued to raise the bar and reputation of our University and I am proud to count them, and you, as members of the Cal Lutheran family.
-Thank you for your support as we work with your students to help them discover and live out their purpose as citizens of our campus, the greater community, and the world.
+So far this school year, your students have been fantastic stewards of the Cal Lutheran name and we are proud to count them, and you, as members of the Cal Lutheran family.
+Thank you for your support as we work with your students to help them discover and live out their purpose.